PHASE 3

 Execute & Evaluate

 The term “social capital” can mean a variety of things to students.
-It can seem a foreign concept or one that holds negative connotations.
-An important first step in this work might be to start with defining what is meant by social capital and why it is an important and renewable resource, particularly as they are planning for college and career.
-This introduction could take a variety of forms, ranging from highly structured to more informal.
+It might be a brand new concept or one that holds negative connotations.
+An important first step in this work is to level-set across students, defining the term and unpacking why it matters for them, particularly as they plan for college and career.
+This introduction could take a variety of forms, ranging from highly structured to more informal and some organizations may choose to use terminology that better aligns with their communication style (e.g., community, team, etc).

 Prioritize language that better resonates with students